ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 8. In the **Enable consolidated billing** section, click the toggle button **On**.
 9. In the **Consolidated authorized users** section, review the list of **Email** addresses to ensure it is complete and correct.

-The **Consolidated billing** tab is available only in {{site.data.keyword.contdelivery_short}} service instances located within the enterprise account.
+The **Consolidated billing** tab is available only in {{site.data.keyword.contdelivery_short}} service instances with the Professional plan located within the enterprise account (the top most account in the enterprise hierarchy).
 {: tip}

 If you change the plan of a {{site.data.keyword.contdelivery_short}} service instance that has consolidated billing enabled from Professional to another plan, consolidated billing will be disabled automatically.
 To re-enable consolidated billing, you must first change the plan back to Professional.